Universality of Pattern Formation: Universality

+We can extend conventional scalar field theory universality classes by augmenting the appropriate models with additional $\cPT$-symmetric fields.
+For every conventional scalar universality class, there are $\cPT$-symmetric extensions of the model that exhibit patterning behavior in the vicinity of a critical point.
+Consider a general $\cPT$-symmetric scalar theory in $d$ dimensions.
+We suppose there is a set of fields $\phi^a$ that transform trivially under $\mathcal P$ and $\mathcal T$ transformations and a set of fields $\chi^b$ that transform nontrivially in such a way that the action is invariant under the combined action of the operators $\cPT$.
+For example, we can extend the model described by in Eq. (\ref{eq:action}) to one with an $O\left(N\right)$ symmetry acting on both $\vec\phi$ and $\vec\chi$ fields, with $\cPT$-symmetric couplings such as $-ig\vec\phi\cdot\vec\chi$.

-We now demonstrate that multicomponent $\mathcal{PT}$-symmetric scalar field theories with complex actions form a natural class of models associated with pattern formation.
-Consider a general field theory of this class in $d$ dimensions where both $\phi$ and $\chi$ may have more than one component.
-The action has the form given by Eq. (\ref{eq:action}), but with $V\left(\phi,\chi\right)$ an arbitrary potential satisfying the $\mathcal{PT}$ symmetry condition.
-As before, we find homogeneous equilibrium phases by minimizing $V$, with $\left(\phi_0,\chi_0\right)$ the global minimum.
-We assume that $\mathcal{PT}$ symmetry is maintained, which implies that $\phi_0$ is real, $\chi_0$ is imaginary and $V\left(\phi_0,\chi_0\right)$ is real.
-The one-loop effective potential $V_{\text{eff}}\left(\phi,\chi\right)$ is given by
+We find homogeneous equilibrium phases by minimizing $V$, with $(\phi^a_0,\chi^b_0)$ the global minimum among all homogeneous solutions.
+We assume that $\mathcal{PT}$ symmetry is maintained, which implies that $\phi^a_0$ is real, $\chi^b_0$ is imaginary and $V(\phi_0,\chi_0)$ is real.
+The mass matrix $\mathcal{M}$ associated with this solution is given in block form by